LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 .option("parquet.bloom.filter.enabled","true") // write bloom filters for all columns, default is false .option("parquet.bloom.filter.enabled#column_name") // write bloom filter for the given column .option("parquet.bloom.filter.expected.ndv#column_name", num_values) // tuning for bloom filters, ndv = number of distinct values
+.option("parquet.bloom.filter.max.bytes", 1024*1024) // The maximum number of bytes for a bloom filter bitset, default 1 MB
 ```

 This is an example of how to read a Parquet file without bloom filter (for example because created with